ocbe-uio/bd4predict/README.md

 This document provides an overview of how to use the BD4Predict API for predictive modeling.
 The API accepts JSON workloads as input and identifies missing data with a value of `-1`.

+Contents:

+- Endpoint
+   - /predict
+   - Request body
+   - Example with Bash
+   - Example with python
+   - Response
+   - Example response
+- Full description of variables and inputs
+- Server wakening time
+- Imputation and uncertainty
+- About the BD4QoL project
+- Usage terms

 ## Endpoint

 ### `/predict`